 What we’re buying from Total Wine & More

 We’ll be honest: it took a rather long time to pull a shortlist together, thanks to just how varied Total Wine & More’s selection is.
-If you’re not sure where to start, it’s worth browsing the brand’s Top 20 Wines of 2021 list for some sure-to-be-loved new favourites.
+If you’re not sure where to start, it’s worth browsing the brand’s 20 favorite Wines list for some sure-to-be-loved new favorites.

-Or, have a look through the New and Trending page for upcoming bottles, new discoveries and niche bottles to impress even the most professional of wine tasters among your social circle.
+Or, have a look through the New and Trending page for upcoming bottles, new discoveries, and niche bottles to impress even the most professional of wine tasters in your social circle.

 Blending together Chardonnay, Pinot Noir, Aligote and Gamay grapes, it’s aged for 12 months and seriously delicious.
 Medium-bodied, not too dry and not too sweet and filled with sparkling apple and pear notes, it’s a popular choice for all kinds of events and occasions.
 Bonus points: it’s less than $20 per bottle.

 Discover the perfect red wine and you’ll find yourself arranging endless dinners filled with marbled steaks, dark chocolate and tender roast lamb.
 The best thing about a bottle of 2018 Carmen Gran Reserva Cabernet Sauvignon?
 It goes with all of the above and more.

 This $17.99 bottle promises to go down a treat served with food or just in a delicious glass by itself.
 Produced from the James Suckling-Maipo Valley in Chile, it’s filled with blackcurrants, blackberries and the occasional hint of spice.
 It’s one of the best, budget-friendly Chilean wines we’ve sampled.